Drum Kit Noise Reduction:

 - Your bass drum is probably causing a lot of noise – get a fluffy bass drum beater (like this one), or tape a thick towel around your bass drum pad.
 It should still trigger with the towel, but a lot of noise will disappear.

 - Check out this Yamaha silent kick pedal (with no beater) – this is about as quiet as it gets for an electronic bass drum pedal.
 It will keep your neighbours happy, especially if you’re drumming in an apartment.

 - Roland has the Noise Eaters range – these are sound isolation feet and mats to place under your stands and pedals.
 These are effective to reduce drum noise travelling through the floor, similar to thick foam floor tiles.

-- If you use any regular drum stands with your kit (e.g. a hi-hat stand), place the feet as wide apart as possible.
+- If you use any regular drum stands with your kit (cymbal stands, snare stand, or hi-hat stand), place the feet as wide apart as possible.
 This will reduce the amount of sound shooting directly down into the floor.